THE HEART OF THE CITY

-Lübeck’s Old Town is completely surrounded by water and a veritable place of yearning.
-The impressive brick architecture of the merchants' houses and churches is still the hallmark of this Hanseatic town which was founded in 1143 as the first port on the Baltic Sea and has been a UNESCO World Heritage Site since 1987.
-Take a relaxed stroll through the medieval alleys and immerse yourself in the pulsating life behind old walls and discover Nordic beauty with style.
+Lübeck’s Old Town is completely surrounded by water and has all the maritime charm to go with it.
+The impressive brick architecture of the merchants' houses and churches is still the hallmark of this Hanseatic town, which was founded in 1143 as the first port on the Baltic Sea and has been a UNESCO World Heritage Site since 1987.
+Take a relaxed stroll through the medieval alleyways, immerse yourself in the pulsating life behind the old walls and discover the true meaning of Nordic beauty.
 Experience the unique diversity of the listed architecture and the hidden world of the historical residential alleys and courtyards.

 LÜBECK’S OLD TOWN HAS BEEN A UNESCO WORLD HERITAGE SITE SINCE 1987.

 When UNESCO awarded the status of World Heritage Site to Lübeck’s medieval town centre, it was the first time a whole district had been nominated for such an award in Northern Europe.
-Even the archaeological treasures below ground formed part of it.
-The award assigns an exceptional universal value to the historical monument that is the Old Town as according to the definition of the World Heritage Committee, it is relevant not just for national or local communities but for the whole of mankind.
-Residents of Lübeck are very proud of this status and at the same time recognise their obligation to preserve the World Heritage Site of Lübeck as a place of intercultural learning and meeting point for future generations.
+Even the archaeological treasures below ground formed part of it!
+The award assigns an exceptional universal value to the historical monument that is the Old Town in accordance with the definition of the World Heritage Committee, it is relevant not just for national or local communities but for the whole of mankind.
+Residents of Lübeck are very proud of this status, whilst at the same time recognise their obligation to preserve the World Heritage Site of Lübeck as a place of intercultural learning and a meeting point for future generations.
 On a stroll through the Old Town, past listed buildings stretching back more than 8 centuries, you will really be on an exciting journey through time.

 THE SEAFARERS' GUILD ENTICES VISITORS WITH A LAVISH FEAST

 This traditional restaurant used to be the most important gathering point for seafarers and captains.
-The building with a façade that has barely changed since it was built, originates from the 16th century and to this day it inspires visitors with its historical ambience in the large guest room full of old model ships, paintings and seafaring equipment, woodcut banquets, chandeliers and murals.
+The building, with a façade that has barely changed since it was built, originates from the 16th century.
+To this day, it entices visitors through its historical ambience in the impressive guest room full of old model ships, paintings, seafaring equipment, woodcut banquets, chandeliers and murals.

 WOULD YOU LIKE TO EXPLORE THE OLD TOWN ON A GUIDED TOUR?